-The amount of commodities reported on the schedule is the value of commodities distributed by the Union Gap School District during the current year and priced as prescribed by the USDA.
+The amount of food commodities reported on the schedule is the maket value of commodities distributed by the District during the current year and priced by the USDA.

-NOTE 5-SCHOOLWIDE PROGRAMS
+NOTE 3 - SCHOOL WIDE PROGRAMS

-The Union Gap School District operates a "schoolwide program" throughout the district; there is only one school in the District.
+The District operated a "Schoolwide Program" in two buildings.
 Using federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
-The following federal program amounts were expended by the Union Gap School in its schoolwide program.
-Title I (84.010) (\$226,883.49)
+The following federal program amounts were expended by the district in its schoolwide program:

+Title I (84.010) \$132,603.27